 What Are Plural-Only Nouns?

-In English, there are some specific nouns that are almost always in plural form and do not have a singular form.
-Let us learn some of the most common plural-only nouns below:
+English has some specific nouns that are typically used in the plural form and do not have a singular form.
+Some of the most common plural-only nouns include:

 - Clothing: trousers, jeans, socks, pants, shorts